-In January 2015, the Company granted 50,000 shares of the Company's restricted common stock each year to its investor relations services provider, in exchange for its services to the Company for the years ended December 31, 2015 and 2016, respectively.
-These shares will be valued at US\$1.2 per share, the closing bid price of the Company's common stock on the date of grant.
-Total compensation expense of both approximately US\$60,000 will be recognized in 2015 and 2016, respectively.
-The shares attributable to fiscal 2015 were issued in March 2015.
+In January 2016, the Company issued 50,000 shares of the Company's restricted common stock to its investor relations services provider in exchange for its services for the year ended December 31, 2016.
+These shares were granted in January 2015 and valued at US\$1.2 per share, the closing bid price of the Company's common stock on the date of grant.
+Total compensation expense of approximately US\$60,000 will be recognized for the year ended December 31, 2016.